jeneira94/MiscMarkdown/README.md

-# MiscMarkDown
+# Miscellaneous MarkDown

-This is an area to upload miscellaneous MarkDown documentation for various usage such as portfolio and sample work by me.
+This is an area to upload miscellaneous MarkDown documentation for various uses such as portfolios and sample work.